• Free shipping on all orders

 If you have noticed your dog leaking urine, it is very important to keep in mind that getting frustrated about having to constantly clean after the dog will not solve the problem.

 As in any medical case, it is important to consider that the sooner you bring your dog for a vet consultation, the better.
-By acting quickly you can avoid an infection to complicate, for example, a urinary tract infection left unattended can develop into a kidney infection.
-Your veterinarian will find the cause and recommend you the appropriate treatment to solve the problem.
+By acting quickly you can avoid an infection to complicate, as a urinary tract infection left unattended can develop into a kidney infection.
+Your veterinarian will find the cause and recommend the appropriate treatment to solve the problem.

 Having a pet means cleaning up smells, stains, hair, vomit, and more...and you can add to your pet clean-up routine with the Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray.